najibkado/content/posts/what-is-sagemaker/index.md

 ### Monitoring models

 SageMaker provides tools to monitor the health and performance of machine learning models deployed as endpoints.
 Developers can enable continuous monitoring on a model endpoint which will track key performance metrics like invocation count, latency, and memory usage.
-This allows detecting when a model endpoint is unhealthy or performing poorly.
+Basically, it automatically collects performance metrics on your endpoints - things like how many requests they are serving, any errors or failures, how long each request takes, etc. All this data gets sent to CloudWatch.
+So then you can check out the metrics on CloudWatch dashboards and graphs.
+You can set up alarms as well, so you get notified if something looks off or crosses a threshold.
+This makes it a lot easier to monitor your models and catch any issues quickly.
+You can see how they are performing over time and spot problems before your customers even notice them.
+Plus, you get access to detailed request logs too.
+So, you can really drill down into any specific requests that looked weird in the metrics and debug what went wrong.

 ### Build machine learning pipelines with drag and drop